MetaMorphic-Digital/draw-steel/src/docs/Enrichers.md

 ## Item Embeds

-All items support the `@Embed[uuid]` syntax, which by default share the description of the item.
+All items support the @Embed<s></s>[uuid] syntax, which by default share the description of the item.
 For abilities, kits, and projects, their embeds feature additional information.